eCommerce Product Photography 2026: A Complete Guide to Make Extra Profit

 The Diagonal Style

-The diagonal style lets you capture several sizes of objects within the eye level, arranging them from back to front.
+The diagonal style lets you capture several sizes of objects at eye level, arranging them from back to front.
 The tallest object should be placed in the back and the smallest in the front.

 Skin care product presentation for photography in diagonal style

 This style helps you capture a good lifestyle image with a complete setting of a product within a frame.
-It presents no models or other objects that can defocus your main object(s).
+It presents no models or other objects that can defocus your main object.

 A flat lay photogrpah where products are arranged in C shape